OGRECave/ogre/Docs/src/tutorials/setup.md

 # Running your App {#setupRunning}

+%Ogre is divided into two library groups: main libraries and plugins.

+@par Main libraries
+The main library group contains the @c OgreMain library itself (named @c OgreMain.dll or @c libOgreMain.so depending on your platform) and the component libraries that rely on it.
+@par
-On Linux you will typically install OGRE into `/usr/local/` which is automatically searched by the linker, so nothing more to do.
+On Linux you will typically install these into `/usr/local/` which is automatically searched by the linker, so nothing more to do.
 On Windows however, you will have to either add the `sdk/bin` folder to `PATH` or copy your executable into `sdk/bin`.

+@par Plugins
+The second group of shared libraries are the plugins. %Ogre pushes a good portion of its functionality into plugins so that they may be turned on or off easily at runtime.
+The core plugins that are included with %Ogre have names that start with @c "Plugin_" and @c "Codec_".
+You can also write your own plugins.
+@par
+%Ogre also uses plugins for the different render systems (such as OpenGL, DirectX, etc).
+These plugins start with @c "RenderSystem_".

+On Windows, the library and configuration files for %Ogre can be found in the @c bin folder of the SDK.
+On Unix they are split into @c share/OGRE for configuration files, @c lib/ for libraries and  @c lib/OGRE for Plugins.

 ## Configuration Files

-Ogre uses several configuration files (\*.cfg).
+%Ogre uses several configuration files (\*.cfg) in the INI format.
 They control things like which plugins are loaded and where your application will search for resource files.
 We will briefly introduce you to each of these files.
 You'll slowly read more about them as you progress through the tutorials as well.

-You can place these files the same directory as your executable or in any of [the default lookup paths described here](@ref Ogre::FileSystemLayer::getConfigFilePath).
-Alternatively you can set the @c OGRE_CONFIG_DIR environment variable for the configuration file location.
-This overrides the step "executable path" in the default lookup order.
+These files are searched in [a set of predefined locations as described here](@ref Ogre::FileSystemLayer::getConfigFilePath).
+Alternatively, you can set the @c OGRE_CONFIG_DIR environment variable for a custom configuration file location.

-@attention %Ogre must find @c plugins.cfg and @c resources.cfg to function properly.
-Later tutorials will cover more of their use.
+@attention The above sample code must find @c plugins.cfg and @c resources.cfg to function properly.

 ### plugins.cfg